sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 .. [#]
    Nothing in life is that simple.
 There is not an obvious division of people into binary categories like “schizophrenic” and “not schizophrenic”.
-But thit is not a clinical psychology text so please forgive me a few simplifications here and there.
+But this is not a clinical psychology text so please forgive me a few simplifications here and there.